AutodeskGames/stingray-docs/source/stingray_help/managing_content/content_lifecycle.md

 # About the content lifecycle

+You'll probably notice a lot of *compiling* happening as you get started in Stingray.
+When you create a new project, you have to wait a bit while the editor does some compiling, and as you work in the editor you'll frequently see messages about resources being compiled.

+If this is your first time working with a game engine, this may sound mysterious -- what is all this compiling and why does it have to happen?

-This topic provides a more in-depth description of the complete, end-to-end Stingray asset pipeline: all the stages a resource goes through from the time it is created up to the time it is loaded and used in the game at runtime.
+The answer has to do with the way the different kinds of assets that make up a project move through different stages on their journey from their creation to the time they are loaded and used in the project at runtime.

+This page gives an in-depth look at how this *pipeline* works: how the parts of a game get created and built into the final experience.

 ## The big picture